fhoudebert/tabulon/DEVELOPMENT.md

 Two ways to play a Jocly game against a remote human, both entered through the **Invitation** window (hub game panel, next to Quick play / Clocked play): a shared **HTTP relay**, or **peer-to-peer with no server at all**.
-The design analysis and transport comparison live in `ANALYSE-JEU-DISTANCE.md`.
-The sections below describe the **current state**, not the development history (that history is in the branch's commit log).
+The sections below describe the **current state**, not the development history (that history is in the branch's commit log); the "Design background" subsection at the end keeps the still-relevant parts of the original design analysis.

 ### Common architecture